fujeyla/processing4netbeans/README.md

 As it is based on Java, it is also possible use processing as an external library of a full Java project.

 What is the advantage of doing so?
-Sometimes, java developers just love playing with processing API which is simple, well designed and efficient in the audio/visual digital art domain, but just prefer to benefit from Java language and its Object Oriented approach when the project sketches (name of processing.org programs) start to grow.
+We all love playing with processing API which is simple, well designed and efficient in the audio/visual digital art domain, but sometimes, we would want to benefit from Java language and its Object Oriented approach when the project *sketches* (name of processing.org programs) start to grow.

 Netbeans (http://netbeans.org) is a great Open Source IDE, and this plugin aims at making easier the way to work with processing within your java code, allowing to:
 - create a ready-to-run java processing project from a provided project template including processing libs and main class